 Peter was diagnosed with Type 1 diabetes on 28 November 1956.
-He tells his story about six decades with Type 1 – from how the technology and equipment has changed, to what he’s learnt along the way.
+Here he tells his story of about six decades with Type 1 – from how the technology and equipment has changed, to what he’s learnt along the way.

 I was diagnosed with Type 1 diabetes when I was two years and one month old.
 My mum regularly sent photos to my dad who was working in Kenya at the time.
 After seeing this photo he replied: ‘Whatever is wrong with Pete?’ – I was normally a very smiley and happy child.